Derasine96/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that changes the working directory to the previous one
+Creating a script that prints the type of the file